wp-plugins/google-chart-generator/readme.txt

 == Screenshots ==

-Check out a live demo at the <a href="http://brockangelo.com/wordpress/plugins/google-chart-generator/">plugin homepage</a>.

 1. The top of the options page shows you a sample graph.
 1. Insert the data you'd like to graph...